nmshd/documentation/_docs_integrate/integration-example.md

 !["Add contact" screen]( {{ '/assets/images/add-contact-screen.jpg' | relative_url }} )

 Finally, fill out the required fields and click on "Add contact" to send the Relationship.
-This will create a new Relationship between the App and the Connector.
+This will initiate a Relationship between the App and the Connector.
 This Relationship has the status `Pending` for now.

 ### Connector: Accept the Relationship